yuansui123/EverMemOS_custom/docs/dev_docs/development_standards.md

 **💾 Data Migration Standards**
 For new features involving data fixes or Schema migration, discuss feasibility and implementation timing with development and operations as early as possible

+**🏛️ Data Access Standards**
+All database, search engine and other external storage read/write operations must be converged to infra layer repository methods.
+Direct calls to external repositories in upper layers are prohibited

 ### 📖 Quick Navigation

 - Don't know how to install dependencies? → [Dependency Management Standards](#dependency-management-standards)